-The HSI Modeling and Analysis CCE focus on developing and enhancing effective models and methodologies for predicting human, system of system, and mission capabilities throughout the acquisition cycle.
-Efforts within the CCE will result in an integrated Human Systems Analytic Tool Suite (HSATS) capable of improving human performance data collection and prediction.
-These efforts concentrate on identifying human capabilities and limitations within physical, perceptual and cognitive areas to develop and inform methodologies; integrate the HSI domains; and develop technical, parametric system assessments.
+The HSI Modeling and Analysis CCE focuses on developing and enhancing effective models and methodologies for predicting human, system of system, and mission capabilities throughout the acquisition cycle and supporting the Chief of Staff or the Army's modernization priorities.
+These efforts concentrate on identifying human capabilities and limitations within physical, perceptual, and cognitive areas to develop and inform methodologies; integrate the HSI domains; and develop technical, parametric system assessments.

-The inclusion of physical, perceptual, and cognitive analyses to determine early, cost effective insertion of HSI criteria, capabilities, requirements, and performance specifications within the acquisition process will optimize Soldier-System performance and reduce overall program cost at the system of systems level.
-It is important to continuously update relevant tools and methodologies to maintain their verification, validation, and utility for the tri-service user community.
-Application of these HSI methodologies will provide insight into the Soldiers' capabilities and operation of systems and will highlight issues and gaps that need to be addressed to achieve an overall balanced system design.
-The deployment and utilization of these tools and methodologies must keep pace with increasingly advanced and shortened program acquisition schedules.
-Technologies for the development of rapid modeling tools and techniques along with State of the Art immersive environments will need to be pursued to accomplish these goals.
-Additionally, human performance data crucial to supporting development of acquisition requirements needed to assess future systems either do not exist or are badly out of date and no longer apply to current system technologies.
-Studies and the resultant human performance data to support development of acquisition requirements, specifications and early system analyses needs to be performed.
-Practical design and analysis tools need to be developed, deployed, and refined so that HSI practitioners can make effective use of the human performance data to achieve the goal of optimizing Soldier-System performance and minimizing cost.
+The inclusion of physical, perceptual, and cognitive analyses to determine early, cost-effective insertion of HSI criteria, capabilities, requirements, and performance specifications within the acquisition process will optimize Soldier-System performance and reduce overall program cost at the system of systems level.
+It is important to continuously update relevant tools, techniques, and methodologies to maintain their verification, validation, and utility for the tri-service user community.
+Application of these HSI methodologies will provide insight into the Soldiers' capabilities and operation of systems, and will highlight issues and gaps that need to be addressed to achieve an overall balanced system design.
+The deployment and utilization of these tools, techniques, and methodologies must keep pace with increasingly advanced and shortened program acquisition schedules.
+Technologies for the development of rapid modeling tools and techniques, along with state-of-the-art immersive environments, will need to be pursued to accomplish these goals.
+Additionally, human performance data crucial to supporting development of acquisition requirements needed to assess future systems either do not exist, or are badly out of date and no longer apply to current system technologies.
+Studies and the resultant human performance data to support development of acquisition requirements, specifications, and early system analyses needs to be performed.
+Practical design and analysis tools need to be developed, deployed, and refined, so that HSI practitioners can make effective use of the human performance data to achieve the goal of optimizing Soldier-System performance and minimizing cost.

-The AA CCE on Human System Modeling and Analysis investigates and advances the sciences relevant to two performance challenges: 1) identifying Soldier performance tradeoffs on mission demands, environment, human characteristics, equipment and technology; and 2) understanding human factors that include sensing, perceptual and cognitive processes, ergonomics, biomechanics, and the tools and methodologies required to manage interaction within these areas and within the Soldiers' combat environment.
-In developing and updating models resulting from an integrated HSI Analytic Tool Suite and techniques capable of predicting human, system and mission capabilities, four research foci will be emphasized:
+The Analysis & Assessment CCE on Human System Modeling and Analysis investigates and advances the sciences relevant to two performance challenges: 1) identifying Soldier performance trade-offs on mission demands, environment, human characteristics, equipment, and technology; and 2) understanding human factors that include sensing, perceptual and cognitive processes, ergonomics, biomechanics, and the tools and methodologies required to manage interaction within these areas and within the Soldiers' combat environment.
+In developing and updating models resulting from an integrated HSI Analytic Tool Suite and techniques capable of predicting human, system, and mission capabilities, four research focus areas will be emphasized:

-- i.
-Identify, develop, and apply human performance measures of effectiveness and human figure modeling tools. - ii.
-Integrate Human Factors, Mathematics, Statistics, System Engineering, to generate complex and critical tasks combinations that provide the necessary analytical data to support physical, perceptual and cognitive workload assessment. - iii.
-Develop a virtual environment to represent the Soldier as a system while considering physical effects, cognitive load, and demographic influences in the context of Soldier Systems Integration. - iv.
-Conduct research to identify HSI capabilities, and develop requirements and performance specifications early on in the acquisition cycle.
+- 1. Identify, develop, and apply human performance measures of effectiveness and human figure modeling tools. - 2.
+Integrate human factors, mathematics, statistics, and system engineering, to generate complex and critical task combinations that provide the necessary analytical data to support physical, perceptual, and cognitive workload assessment. - 3.
+Develop a virtual environment to represent the Soldier as a system while considering physical effects, cognitive load, and demographic influences in the context of Soldier Systems Integration. - 4.
+Conduct research to support Capabilities Based Assessments, and develop requirements and performance specifications early on in the acquisition cycle to reduce cost.

-Performing system design analyses with integrated complex human performance behavior, the AA CCE in Human Systems Modeling and Analysis aims to shape technology development and system design for the Future Force.
+In performing system design analyses with integrated complex human performance behavior, the A&A CCE in Human Systems Modeling and Analysis aims to shape technology development and system design for the Army modernization.

-TPOC: Jock Grynovicki, (410) 278-5956, jock.o.grynovicki.civ@mail.mil.
+TPOC: Jock Grynovicki, (410) 278-5956, jock.o.grynovicki.civ@mail.mil i.

-i.
 CCE-AA-6: Complex Adaptive Systems Analysis